West Lothian Community Choices

 Communities in West Lothian are being given the chance to influence how budgets in their area are allocated through a process called Community Choices.

+Communities and service users in West Lothian will soon have the chance to influence spending through a process called Community Choices.
 West Lothian Community Choices is West Lothian's version of Participatory Budgeting - a democratic process which empowers people and communities to have a greater say in how public money is spent.

 A number of Community Choices exercises will be undertaken throughout West Lothian, enabling local people to be more involved in decisions that affect them and their community.